e00E/e00E.github.io/content/blog/null-terminated-strings-are-incorrect.md

 - [multibyte](https://en.cppreference.com/w/c/string/multibyte), example UTF-8
 - [wide](https://en.cppreference.com/w/c/string/wide), example UTF-32

 All of them are null terminated.
-Each comes with syntax for creating [literals](https://en.cppreference.com/w/c/language/string_literal) in source code, and functions that use them like [`strcpy`](https://en.cppreference.com/w/c/string/byte/strcpy).
+Each comes with syntax for creating [literals](https://en.cppreference.com/w/c/language/string_literal) in source code, and functions that operate on them like [`strcpy`](https://en.cppreference.com/w/c/string/byte/strcpy).

 For example, the literal `"hello"` is a null terminated byte string represented in memory as `0x68 0x65 0x6c 0x6c 0x6f 0x00`.
 The first 5 bytes come from the [ASCII](https://en.cppreference.com/w/c/language/ascii) encoding.
 The next and last byte is the null byte.
 It doesn't correspond to any character in the original text.
-It is there to indicate the end of the string so that functions using it know when to stop reading.
+It only indicates the end of the string.

 ## The problem